1219 International Affairs Building

 This event is in-person for CUID card holders only.
 In-person attendees must be in compliance with Columbia University’s health protocols for returning to campus.
 Pre-registration, valid CUID card, valid green pass, and face covering are required for admittance.
 All other attendees may participate virtually on Zoom or YouTube.

-The Ukrainian Studies Program at the Harriman Institute presents a talk by contemporary art researcher, critic, and journalist Kateryna Iakovlenko, joined by discussant Olena Martynyuk (Harriman Institute) and moderator Mark Andryczyk (Harriman Institute).
+The Ukrainian Studies Program at the Harriman Institute presents a talk by contemporary art researcher, critic, and journalist Kateryna Iakovlenko (participating via Zoom), joined by discussant Olena Martynyuk (Harriman Institute) and moderator Mark Andryczyk (Harriman Institute), who will host the event at the Harriman Institute.

 After the 2014 Maidan, memory and Ukrainian history became essential topics for Ukrainian contemporary artists.
 Facing contemporary political challenges and war, they started looking to archives, historical blindspots, and their family history.
 The historiographical turn in Ukrainian art became a part of an archival impulse process in global art (Hal Foster, 2004).
 What makes Ukrainian art unique?
 What specific topics and methods do Ukrainian artists provide?
 Moreover, how has all this movement influenced intellectual discussion in Ukraine?
 Kateryna Iakovlenko, Ukrainian curator, critic, and Fulbright Research Fellow at the Scientific Shevchenko Society in the USA, will try to answer these questions.